16 ways new parents can cut costs and save money

 12. Child benefit

-Child Benefit is worth £25.60 per week for the oldest or only child, and £16.95 per week for each additional child.
+As of 7 April 2025, Child Benefit payments have increased by 1.7% giving families a little financial boost.
+Now parents will receive £26.05 per week or £1,354.60 a year for the eldest, and £17.25 per week or £897 a year for each additional child.
 It can be claimed by parents or guardians once you have registered your child's birth and can be claimed up the age of 16, or 20 if your child stays in education or training.

 13. Free childcare

 Childcare is one of the biggest costs facing working parents.
-But, from September 2025, working parents will be able to claim 30 hours of government-funded childcare a week from when their child is nine months old, up until the child starts school.
-This is being rolled out in stages to allow childcare providers time to implement the changes.
+But from September 2025, eligible working parents in England will be able to claim 30 hours of government-funded childcare for children aged nine months up until they start school.

-Eligible working parents of two-year-olds are now able to access 15 hours childcare.
-Eligible working parents of three- and four-year-olds are also able to access 30 hours of government-funded childcare.
+Currently, eligible working parents of two-year-olds can access 15 hours of childcare per week, and eligible working parents of three- and four-year-olds can access 30 hours per week of government-funded childcare.

-These hours can be used over 38 weeks of the year during school term time, or up to 52 weeks if you use fewer than your total hours per week.
+These hours are usually spread over 38 weeks of the year (during school term time), but they can also be stretched over up to 52 weeks if you use fewer hours per week.

 14. Tax-Free Childcare

-It's a government funded top-up scheme to help eligible families across the UK with their childcare costs.
+Tax-free childcare is a government-funded top-up scheme to help eligible families across the UK with their childcare costs.
 Working families, including those who are self-employed, can receive up to £2,000 a year per child - or £4,000 if your child is disabled - to put towards the cost of childcare.
 Simply put, for every £8 paid into a Tax-Free Childcare account, the government tops it up with another £2.

 You can receive up to £500 (or £1,000 if your child is disabled) every three months for each eligible child.
-In 2022-23, more than 650,000 families benefitted from Tax-Free Childcare.
-But thousands more could be eligible.
 The scheme is for working parents or guardians who:

 The benefits of using Tax-Free Childcare

 One of the benefits of using Tax-Free Childcare is the flexibility.
-Because it can be used for any approved childcare provider, you can pay childminders, nurseries and nannies, and before and after school clubs.
+Because it can be used for any approved childcare provider.
 If you use a combination of childcare providers, you can use it to pay them all.
 It can also be used alongside the 15 or 30 hours free childcare offers, and to help pay for any specialist equipment needed for a disabled child when they're attending childcare.
-It can also be used if you have more than one child and they attend different settings.
 Each eligible child requires a separate Tax-Free Childcare account.
 So, you'll need to register an account for each child.
 The government top-up is then applied to deposits made for each child, not household.

 How to open an account

-It's simple to open a Tax-Free Childcare account and takes about 20 minutes via GOV.UK Accounts can be opened at any time of the year, money deposited at any time of day, and it can be used straight away.
+It's simple to open a Tax-Free Childcare account and takes about 20 minutes via GOV.UK.
 Any unused money in the account can be withdrawn at any time.

 15. Plan ahead

 Now that you've got the basics of making the most of your money after welcoming a new child, it's time to get further savings in motion by getting into the habit of planning ahead.
 Keeping an eye out on sale and buying out for season is a great way to significantly reduce the amount of money you spend.
-For example, in the end of summer sales, stock up on shorts and t-shirts in the next size up to be worn the following year.
-Or in the Christmas sales, grab those reduced price kiddie Christmas jumpers, and reduced gift wrapping paper.
-Plan ahead for kids parties by stocking up on treats when they're on offer and putting aside gifts purchased in sales.
+For example, the pre-Christmas toy sales start after summer and you can save on big brands.
+In the end of summer sales, stock up on shorts and t-shirts in the next size up to be worn the following year.
+Look out for Amazon Prime Day too and you can pick up breast pumps and pushchairs at incredible prices.
+In the Christmas sales, grab those reduced price kiddie Christmas jumpers, and reduced gift wrapping paper.
 Planning ahead not only means you get items at the best price, but it also helps to spread the cost of big spend times of the year such as Christmas and birthdays.